-Admittedly, this was one of her more polemical works, in that it dealt with her support of a master at a Melbourne university college, who in 1995 was accused of sexual misconduct towards two female residents.
+Admittedly, her reputation as a crusader or rebel grew with The First Stone, one of her more polemical works.
+In this work, she leant support to a master at a Melbourne university college, who in 1995 was accused of sexual misconduct towards two female residents.
+Radical feminists were appalled by her stance.

 The main reason for her support, I gathered, was her compassion for the master and his family, over what she saw as a minor incident that could have been handled differently.
 Instead, he and his family had to suffer the ignominy of his sacking and public disgrace.